SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 It is recommended that all subclasses override this method.

-If you define a custom `toString()` method in your class then your method will be called, overriding the built-in one:
+If you define a custom `toString()` method in your class, then your method will be called, overriding the built-in one:

 ```java live no-template
 public class Car {